rsluo/rgbdt-camera-setup/README.md

 $ sudo ./flir1
 ```

 Plug in the depth camera to a USB 3.0 port (the port *must* be USB 3.0).
 Navigate to the `librealsense/librealsense` folder.
+Compile the `examples/run_rgbdt.cpp` file.
 Start the depth camera and save the image frames:
 ```
-./bin/cpp-tutorial-2-streams
+./bin/run_rgbdt
 ```

 Images are saved in the `librealsense/librealsense` folder.